matiaszeller/P3/README.md

 Ensure the necessary style sheets (CSS) and icons are available in the /resources folder for proper rendering of the JavaFX application.

 If you encounter issues, check the logs in IntelliJ IDEA's console or Maven's output for details.

+For the complete program to work correctly, the server must be running before the client-side is running.